BlythMeister/Gallifrey/docs/help/index.md

 Windows SmartScreen messages is something we can do very little about (other than get a whole load more users!)
 Until that time, please see this page for more information: [SmartScreen Help]({{ site.url }}/help/smartscreen)

-## What do I get with premium?

-There are a few features which are limited without premium access, these are currently:

-* Ability To Opt-Out Of Tracking
-* Bulk Export More Than 5 Timers
-* Use More Than 2 Local Timers
-* Start Now/Assign To Me/Change Status On Add

-To get premium is easy, simply donate [here]({{ site.url }}/donations) and include your installation hash as a donation message

 ## Do I need Jira to use Gallifrey

 Yes, Gallifrey is a Jira extension you install on your machine.